leonardr/botfriend/README.md

 Bots can post images as well as text.
 [Roy's Postcards](https://github.com/leonardr/botfriend/tree/master/sample-bots/postcards) is an example of a bot that loads a combination of images and text into its backlog.
-In this case the images are loaded off disk when it's time to post them -- only the filenames are stored in the backlog.
+In this case the images are loaded off disk when it's time to post them -- only the filenames are stored in the database backlog.

 # Tracking bot-specific state